GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 After that you can enter the project details and hit `Finish`

-Once the project has been loaded you'll see a simple project folder with a `lib` folder for your files and ahn IntelliJ configuration `.iml` file
+Once the project has been loaded you'll see a simple project folder with a `lib` folder for your files and and IntelliJ configuration `.iml` file

 ```
 .